opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 Navigate to the directory to which you cloned the OpenSearch SDK for Java repository.

-You can run the sample Hello World extension using the `hello-world` task:
+You can run the sample Hello World extension using the `helloWorld` task:

 ```bash
 ./gradlew helloWorld